antithesishq/antithesis-sdk-net/docfx/namespaces/Antithesis.SDK.md

 summary: *content
 ---

-This is the only namespace containing types for .NET applications to integrate with Antithesis.
+This is the only namespace containing types for .NET applications to use to integrate with Antithesis.